railsuser2014/openobject-doc-book-en/source/features/point_of_sales.rst

 * Very easy and complete touchscreen interface for end-users
 * Multiple payments systems
-* Support for direct invoices
+* Support for direct invoicing
 * Support for reimbursments and products exchanges
 * 12 types of supported barcodes